 What is KWT Mutual Aid?

-We stand for solidarity, not charity!
+We aim for solidarity, not charity!

 Launched on March 19th, 2020, KWT Mutual Aid is a grassroots volunteer organization created by neighbors for neighbors, with the objective of helping our community cope with the physical, mental, emotional, and economic hardships created by the COVID-19 crisis.